simon-hirsch/rolch/README.md

 $$g_k(\theta_k) = \eta_k = X_k\beta_k$$

-where $g_k(\cdot)$ is a link function, which ensures that the predicted distribution parameters are in a sensible range (we don't want e.g. negative standard deviations), and $\eta_k$ is the predictor.
+where $g_k(\cdot)$ is a link function, which ensures that the predicted distribution parameters are in a sensible range (we don't want, e.g. negative standard deviations), and $\eta_k$ is the predictor.
 For the Gaussian case, this would imply that we have two regression equations, one for the mean (location) and one for the standard deviation (scale) parameters.
-Other distributions than the Normal distribution are possible and we have implemented e.g. Student's $t$-distribution and Johnson's $S_U$ distribution already.
+Distributions other than the normal distribution are possible, and we have already implemented them, e.g., Student's $ t$ distribution and Johnson's $S_U$ distribution.
 If you are interested in another distribution, please open an Issue.

-This allows us to specify very flexible models that take into account conditional behaviour of the volatility and skewness and tail behaviour of the variable.
-An simple example for electricity markets are wind forecasts, which are skewed depending on the production level - intuitively, there is a higher risk of having lower production, if the production level is already high, since it cannot go much higher than "full load" and if, the turbines might cut-off.
+This allows us to specify very flexible models that consider the conditional behaviour of the variable's volatility, skewness and tail behaviour.
+A simple example for electricity markets is wind forecasts, which are skewed depending on the production level - intuitively, there is a higher risk of having lower production if the production level is already high since it cannot go much higher than "full load" and if, the turbines might cut-off.
 Modelling these conditional probabilistic behaviours is the key strength of distributional regression models.

 ## Example